 Hi everyone!
 My name is Gabe and I am in the last year of my B.A. program for history.
 I’ve been lucky to explore a variety of topics and ideas over the past few semesters at Carleton University!

 I was born in Ottawa, but spent 13 years in Casablanca, Morocco before moving back to Canada in my last year of High School.
 This also allowed me to explore a lot of Southern Europe as we lived in relatively close proximity to it.
-Prior to attending Carleton, I had the opportunity to live overseas in Thailand where I was pursuing a professional Muay Thai fighting career, and later in Southern France and Corsica where I briefly served in the French Foreign Legion.
+Prior to attending Carleton, I had the opportunity to live overseas in Thailand where I was pursuing a professional Muay Thai fighting career, and later in Southern France and Corsica.
 Having lived overseas and had the chance to interact with people of all different walks of life sparked an interest in peoples’ cultures and histories.
 Currently, I am interested in International Security and Conflict and I believe this course will tie in nicely to that!

 I am looking forward to working with all of you and getting to know you all better over this term!